MicrosoftDocs/azure-docs/articles/monitoring-and-diagnostics/monitoring-activity-log-alerts.md

 You can learn more about Activity Log Alerts for service health notifications [here](monitoring-activity-log-alerts-on-service-notifications.md)

-## Create an alert on an activity log event with a new action group with the Azure Portal
+## Create an alert on an activity log event with a new action group with the Azure portal
 1. In the [portal](https://portal.azure.com), navigate to the **Monitor** blade.

     ![Monitor](./media/monitoring-activity-log-alerts/home-monitor.png)